ImperialCollegeLondon/fractalgenetics/README.md

 - Fitting is by a kernel regression estimate with a bandwidth of 1.5 slices

 ### summaryFD.R
-summaryStatistic(data, discard, NaN.val), with:
+    summaryStatistic(data, discard, NaN.val)
+with:
 data = [N x NrSlices] matrix of FD value for N individuals and NrSlices

-    discard = if TRUE, first and last slice are excluded for computing summary statistics (default: FALSE).
+discard = if TRUE, first and last slice are excluded for computing summary
+    statistics (default: FALSE).

-    NaN.val = vector with character strings of accepted NaN values (default: c("Meagre blood pool", "Sparse myocardium" or "FD measure failed"))
+NaN.val = vector with character strings of accepted NaN values (default:
+    c("Meagre blood pool", "Sparse myocardium" or "FD measure failed"))

 The output is a [N x 6] matrix with summary statistics for N individuals: